U.S. Federal Shutdown Information At this time, all of Utah’s national parks, monuments and recreation areas remain open. Learn more.

 Scofield State Park | Utah State Parks

-• Weather: Sunny, 50F
+• Weather: Mostly Sunny, 31F

-Scofield State Park is high in the La Sal Mountains near Helper, Utah.
+Scofield Reservoir State Park is high in the La Sal Mountains near Helper, Utah.
 Once a bustling mining town, it’s now a quiet place for a tranquil getaway.
 The stunning 2,800-acre reservoir is ideal for boating, camping, hiking and year-round fishing.
 Whether you visit to cool down in the summer or want a peaceful winter base camp, Scofield is a spectacular mountain setting you don’t want to miss.

 Responsible Travel Manti-La Sal National Forest